aaugustin/mtefd/multiple-template-engines.rst

             """
             Load and return a template for one of the given names.

+            Try names in order and return the first template found.

             Raise TemplateDoesNotExist if no such template exists.
             """
             for template_name in template_name_list: